Personal Injury Lawsuit Timeline & Process

 Step 3: File a Personal Injury Lawsuit

-Once your attorney files the lawsuit, your case is ready to take to court.
+Once your lawyer files the lawsuit, your case is ready to take to court.

 While every state will have its own pretrial procedures, it usually takes between one and two years before your case officially goes to trial.
 While waiting for MMI is important, remember that it’s imperative to file the lawsuit before your state’s statute of limitations is up.